quicwg/base-drafts/draft-ietf-quic-transport.md

   that at least one of them is processable by the client.

-* A client that sends CONNECTION_CLOSE in a 0-RTT packet cannot be assured of the server has accepted 0-RTT and so sending a CONNECTION_CLOSE frame of type 0x1c in an Initial packet makes it more likely that the server can receive the close signal, even if the application error code might not be received.
+* A client that sends CONNECTION_CLOSE in a 0-RTT packet cannot be assured of the server has accepted 0-RTT and so sending a CONNECTION_CLOSE frame in an Initial packet makes it more likely that the server can receive the close signal, even if the application error code might not be received.

 * Prior to confirming the handshake, a peer might be unable to process 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in both Handshake and 1-RTT packets.
+A server SHOULD also send CONNECTION_CLOSE in an Initial packet.

+An CONNECTION_CLOSE of type 0x1d MUST be replaced by a CONNECTION_CLOSE of type 1c when sending the frame in Initial packets.
+Otherwise, information about the application state might be revealed.
+Endpoints SHOULD use the APPLICATION_ERROR code when performing this conversion.

 CONNECTION_CLOSE frames sent in multiple packets can be coalesced into a single UDP datagram; see {{packet-coalesce}}.